se-edu/se-book/gitAndGithub/init/text.md

 </panel><p/>

-**1. The first step is to install** [SourceTree](https://www.sourcetreeapp.com/), which is Git + a GUI for Git.
+**1. First, install** [SourceTree](https://www.sourcetreeapp.com/), which is Git + a GUI for Git.
 If you prefer to use Git via the command line (i.e., without a GUI), you can [install Git](https://git-scm.com/book/en/v2/Getting-Started-Installing-Git) instead.

   <box type="info" seamless>